Singer Phil Chang posts rare photos with his son on social media

-Chang, who is famous for songs such as Well-Intentioned, It's A Long Story and Troubled By The Moon, has seldom shown photos of his sons to the public during his 27 years in entertainment.
+Chang, who is famous for songs such as Well-Intentioned, It's A Long Story and Troubled By The Moon, has seldom posted photos of his two sons online during his 27 years in entertainment.

+However, the 53-year-old, who took part in the Chinese show I Am A Singer (Season 2) in 2014 as a host and contestant, did so on Sunday.

-The singer is married to lyricist Tracy Hsiao, who is better known as Shi Yi-lang, and they have two sons.
+The singer is married to lyricist Tracy Hsiao, who is better known as Shi Yi-lang.

 He had said in an interview with Taiwan's Apple Daily 12 years ago that he was a strict father who would discipline his son.

 Many fans wished Chang's son a happy birthday.
-They took note of his good looks and wondered if show business was on the cards for him.
+They took note of his good looks and wondered if show business is on the cards for him.

 Hsiao also wished her son a happy birthday on Weibo.
 She wrote in Chinese: "At the age of 22, you are still kind and considerate, but also more understanding.